kopia/kopia/site/content/docs/Getting started/_index.md

 ## Setting Up Repository

 Repository is a place where Kopia stores all its snapshot data.
-It's typically remote storage, such as [Google Cloud Storage](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), sftp, webdav or similar.
+It's typically remote storage, such as [Google Cloud Storage](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/) (or copmatible such as Minio.io, Wasabi, B2), [Azure](https://azure.microsoft.com/services/storage/), sftp, http/s, webdav or similar.
 You can also use any locally-mounted storage (using SMB, NFS or similar).
-For more details about repository see [Architecture](../architecture/).
+For more details about repository see [Architecture](../architecture/) and [Repositories](../repositories).

 To create a repository use one of the subcommands of `kopia repository create`.